What is a Bypass Trust?

-Bypass trusts help parents pass assets to children or other beneficiaries (or spouses pass assets to each other) in a manner that prevents the assets from being subjected to tax times.
-However, because they are irrevocable, the decision to assets in a bypass trust is one that must be made carefully.
-Also, the IRS sets forth specific wording that must be used in bypass trusts in order for them to "count," so it is important to use an experienced attorney when creating a bypass trust.
+Bypass trusts help parents pass assets to children or other beneficiaries (or spouses pass assets to each other) in a manner that prevents the assets from being subjected to estate tax multiple times.
+However, because they are irrevocable, the decision to put assets in a bypass trust is one that must be made carefully.
+Also, the IRS sets forth specific wording that must be used in bypass trusts in order for them to 'count,' so it is important to use an experienced estate attorney when creating a bypass trust.